yannis300307/ESG_Engine/README.md

 ### Create a player

-We can now add a player, and we need to register it:
+We can now add a player, and we have to register it:

 ```python
 import pygame